-- 2.1 One of the key objectives of the Council is to encourage economic development throughout the borough with a specific focus on tourism, which it achieves through a number of services which impact on tourism, but primarily through the employment of a dedicated officer with a budget for promotional activity. - 2.2 The work of promoting tourism is achieved very much in partnership with the private sector, and delivered through a number of ways.
-Whilst there is currently no bespoke tourism strategy for Ribble Valley, current work is guided by key priorities, developed with partners, and delivered in line with the Lancashire Destination Management Organisation's strategic plans. - 2.3 The purpose of this report is twofold, firstly to inform the new committee about the nature and scope of the work undertaken in stimulating tourism growth.
-Secondly the appendix, to which this report relates, is a draft Destination Management Plan, which the committee are asked to consider for private sector consultation. - 2.4 As well as dealing with future service delivery, the draft plan reflects on the current service in its introductory descriptions.
-This section of the plan is also designed to provide members of this new committee an overview of the current service, by way of an introduction. - 2.5 Destination Management is a process of leading, influencing and coordinating the management of all the aspects of a destination that contribute to a visitor's experience, taking account of the needs of visitors, local residents, businesses and the environment. - 2.6 A Destination Management Plan (DMP) is a shared statement of intent to manage a destination over a stated period of time, articulating the roles of the different stakeholders and identifying clear actions that they will take and the apportionment of resources.
-"Tourism is the act of travelling to, and staying in, places outside one's usual environment for leisure, business and other purposes.
-Tourism includes day visits using the same criteria."
+- 2.1 One of the key objectives of the Council is to encourage economic development throughout the borough with a specific focus on tourism, which it achieves through a number of services but primarily through the employment of a dedicated officer with a budget for promotional activity. - 2.2 The work of promoting tourism is achieved very much in partnership with the private sector, and delivered through a number of ways.
+Whilst there is currently no bespoke tourism strategy for Ribble Valley, current work is guided by key priorities, developed with partners, and delivered in line with other strategic plans. - 2.3 At its meeting on 21 September 2017, this committee approved a draft plan for consultation purposes: the purpose of this report is to approve the final DMP. - 2.4 Destination Management is a process of leading, influencing, and coordinating the management of all the aspects of a destination that contribute to a visitor's experience, taking account of the needs of visitors, local residents, businesses, and the environment. - 2.5 A DMP is a shared statement of intent to manage a destination over a stated period of time, articulating the roles of the different stakeholders, and identifying clear actions that they will take, and the apportionment of resources.
+"Tourism is the act of travelling to, and staying in, places outside one's usual environment for leisure, business, and other purposes.
+Tourism includes day visits using the same criteria." - 2.6 The draft plan has been the subject of consultation with private sector partners, from whom it received widespread approval.
+There are a few areas where the plan has been strengthened, namely:- - A greater appreciation of the value of the arts and, in particular, music performance